How Are You Spending Time Outside of School?

 How are you spending time outside of school?

-As a high school freshman, most of your day is spent in school, taking classes and learning new things.
+Most of your day is spent in school, taking classes and learning new things.
 But what do you do when the final bell rings and the school day is done?

 There are tons of opportunities for you to get involved in extracurricular activities — at school, on your own, in your community — and we encourage you to try out as many as you can!